tsiangsun/minimal-mistakes/_posts/2016-11-2-Amber-setup-prmtop-inpdrd.md

 ### (2) Convert mol2 to frcmod using _parmchk_

 ```
-parmchk -i CBZ.mol2 -f mol2 -o CBZ.frcmod
+$ parmchk -i CBZ.mol2 -f mol2 -o CBZ.frcmod
 ```

-The resulting CBZ.frcmod file contains all the missing fore field parameters.
-If antechamber can't empirically calculate a value or has no analogy it will either add a default value that it thinks is reasonable or alternatively insert a place holder (with zeros everywhere) and the comment "ATTN: needs revision".
+The resulting CBZ.frcmod (**force field modification type**) file contains all the missing fore field parameters.
+If antechamber can't empirically calculate a value or has no analogy it will either add a default value that it thinks is reasonable or alternatively insert a place holder (with zeros everywhere) and the comment "**ATTN: needs revision**".
 In this case you will have to manually change parameters in this frcmod file.
 The CBZ.frcmod shows that there were 1 missing improper dihedral parameters.

 ```
 remark goes here